History of Gisborough Priory

 By 1709 all that remained of the priory buildings was the gatehouse, parts of the west range, and the east end.
 These were kept as landscape features for the Old Hall, and later integrated in the design of the garden.
 Fragments of stonework were reused in buildings in and around Guisborough.

 In the 18th century the priory began to attract the interest of antiquarians and admirers of the picturesque.
 It was a member of the Chaloner family, Captain (later Admiral) Thomas Chaloner, who first excavated here in the 1860s.
 He dug trenches in the east end of the church, searching for the tombs of the founder and other members of the Brus family.
 By 1867 he had turned his attention to the west end, exposing the remains of the west towers and the western piers of the arcade.

-In 1932 the sites of the church, the cloister and the inner court were placed in the care of the Ministry of Works.
+In 1932 the sites of the church, the cloister and the inner court were placed in the care of the Office of Works.
 Between 1947 and 1954 the west range was excavated and cleared, and in the 1980s the nave and west end of the church were excavated again.
 A later geophysical survey revealed the presence of other significant remains.

 Today the site, which is in the care of English Heritage and managed by the Gisborough Priory Project, remains an impressive testament to the medieval flourishing of monasticism in the north of England.

 ‘Antiquarian discoveries at Guisborough Abbey’, Building News, 14 (18 October 1867), 719

 W Brown, ‘The Brus Cenotaph at Guisborough’, Yorkshire Archaeological Journal, 13 (1895), 226–61 (accessed 29 July 2019)